-Probably the biggest immigration-related impact of the Supreme Court’s Windsor decision, which overturned core portions of the federal Defense of Marriage Act (DOMA), was to allow U.S. citizens to petition for green cards (lawful permanent residence) for their same-sex spouses.
-However, this wasn’t the only portion of U.S. immigration law to be affected.
+Probably the biggest immigration-related impact of the 2013 Supreme Court’s Windsor decision, which overturned core portions of the federal Defense of Marriage Act (DOMA), was to allow U.S. citizens to petition for green cards (lawful permanent residence) for their same-sex spouses.
+(Under DOMA, the definition of marriage was limited to unions between a man and a woman.)

 - A U.S. citizen can apply for a fiancé visa to marry a same-sex partner in the United States, or in some cases use the marriage as a defense to deportation.
-The key is that same-sex marriage be recognized as legal in the state where you plan to hold the wedding.
+The key, immediately after Windsor, was that same-sex marriage be recognized as legal in the state where the couple planned to hold the wedding.
+But a 2015 Supreme Court decision (Obergefell) made same-sex marriage legal in all 50 states.
 For more information, see “Can I get a K-1 visa for my same-sex fiance?”

 - Immigrants who aren’t the direct beneficiary of a green card application, but are derivatives planning to accompany an immigrant to the U.S., can bring their same-sex spouses in cases where opposite-sex spouses are allowed.
 For example, a worker petitioned for a green card by a U.S. employer could bring his or her same-sex spouse, as could the married child of a U.S. citizen petitioner.
 By the same token, however, a same-sex marriage can block visa eligibility in situations where it never could before, if the person is immigrating as an “unmarried” child; as described in, “If father gets a marriage-based green card, can son and gay spouse immigrate at the same time?”